csparker247/ffdropenc/README.md

 **Latest updates**

 * 05.02.2013 - Major update to progress tracking.
-The progress bar should now display batch progress in realtime for all ffmpeg-based presets.
-The Bluray preset (which uses x264) uses the old progress tracking.
+The progress bar should now display batch progress in realtime for presets.
 Added template presets to aid in creation of new presets.
 * 11.2012-03.2013 - Lots of small changes.
 Check the commits for more details.
 * 11.20.2012 - Added AC3 audio output to Bluray preset.
 Added two-pass version of Vimeo 720p preset.
 * 11.7.2012 - Synced to current snapshots of ffmpeg and x264.
 Replaced faac with fdk-aac.
 Presets utilizing aac encoding updated accordingly (-c:a libfdk_aac).
 Libvpx support added.